 - Place chocolate in a microwave-safe bowl.
 Microwave at 20% power for 15 seconds; remove bowl from microwave, and stir.
 Repeat as needed until the chocolate has melted and then remove.
 Allow the chocolate to stand for a minute or so until it is completed melted and is smooth.
 You may need to stir to create a smooth consistency.

 - If you are using the stove top, it is best to melt the chocolate in a pan placed on top of a boiling pot of water (double boiler).
 Stir the chocolate until it is melted.

 - Once the chocolate is melted, stir in cacao bits and quinoa mixture (except reserved 1/3 cup).

 - Pour mixture into a baking dish or pan lined with parchment paper.
 Spread to 1/16-inch thickness.
 Sprinkle with reserved 1/3 cup quinoa and sea salt.
 Gently press to adhere.

 - Freeze 10 minutes to set.
 Break bark into 12 pieces.

-If you liked this post here are other chocolate recipes and desserts to consider cooking up!!!!
+If you liked this post here are more chocolate & cacao recipes!!